 - DISCONNECT HOIST FROM POWER SUPPLY and move hoist to a work table.
 Remove the electrical cover, electrical panel and the electric brake assembly. - 2.
 Detach the chain stripper from the bottom of the hoist. - 3.
 Insert the new chain between the load sheave and the chain guide.
-Feed the chain into the hoist by manually turning the brake hub adaptor.
+Feed the chain into the hoist by manually turning the brake hub.
 Allow about 15" of chain below the hoist on the slack end.
 Be sure the welds of the upstanding links are out away from the load sheave and that proper orientation is observed for attachment of the slack end.
-Also be sure the load hook assembly (if already attached to the chain) is toward the center of the hoist or to your right looking from the motor end. - 4.
-Reinstall the chain stripper (with the chain support on double-chained hoists, See Figure 4) observing proper chain alignment and avoiding any twist in the chain. - 5.
-Follow steps 11 through 14 in previous section, CHAIN REPLACEMENT WITH CHAIN IN HOIST, to complete the chain replacement procedure.
+Also be sure the load hook assembly (if already attached to the chain) is toward the center of the hoist or to your right looking from the transmission end.